Credit Cards | Our Ratings | Annual Fee | Rewards Rate | Regular APR | |

 Apply with a cosigner

-If you don’t think your credit is good enough to be approved for a business credit card that performs a personal credit check, you may want to consider using a cosigner.
+If you don’t think your credit is good enough to be approved for a business credit card via a personal credit check, you may want to consider using a cosigner.
 A cosigner is someone with good or excellent credit that gives their personal guarantee that you won’t default on your credit card.
-Just be aware that your payment history may affect your cosigner’s credit score — so it’s important to always pay your bill on time and to stay well below your credit limit.
+Just be aware that your cosigner is equally responsible for the balance on your account and your payment history may affect your cosigner’s credit score.
+So it’s important to always pay your bill on time and stay well below your credit limit.

-The information related to the Stripe Corporate Card, Brex For Startups and Ramp Visa Corporate Card has been collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the Brex For Startups, Stripe Corporate Card, Ramp Visa Corporate Card, BILL Divvy Card, Capital on Tap Business Credit Card and Nav Prime Card has been independently collected by LendingTree and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply.

 The content above is not provided by any issuer.
 Any opinions expressed are those of LendingTree alone and have not been reviewed, approved, or otherwise endorsed by any issuer.
 The offers and/or promotions mentioned above may have changed, expired, or are no longer available.
 Check the issuer's website for more details.